develop-me/bootcamp--week-03--programming-fundamentals/challenges/03/02-arrays-it/README.md

     );
     ```

 1) Create a function, `double`, that takes an array of numbers as an argument.
-Using `.map()` Return a new array containing each number doubled.
+Using `.map()` return a new array containing each number doubled.

     ```javascript
     // ... your function here